ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 The :ref:`USE_REV_THRUST <USE_REV_THRUST>` parameter is a bit mask that allows the setting of when reverse thrust can be activated, as when autolanding, or in other throttle controlled modes.

-If an RC channel's ``RCx_OPTION`` auxiliary function has been set to "64", then activating the switch will also provide access to the reverse thrust capability in non-throttle controlled modes, as shown in the figures above.
+If an RC channel's ``RCx_OPTION`` auxiliary function has been set to "64", then activating the switch will also provide access to the reverse thrust capability in non-throttle controlled modes, as shown in the :ref:`Reverse Thrust Setup<reverse-thrust-setup>` section.

 ESC (Electronic Speed Controller)